-- First, stand your body by kneel on the floor.
+- First, stand your body by kneeling on the floor.

-- Exhale and turn to right side, chest should be perpendicular to the floor. placing the right palm down on the right leg.
+- Exhale and turn to the right side, the chest should be perpendicular to the floor. placing the right palm down on the right leg.

 - Look at the sky by keeping the back of your neck long.

 - As long as you are able to keep your body in this position, let it remain like this for a long time and then come back to normal.

 - To perform this mudra it is necessary to maintain a balanced body which is not possible at first.
 If you practice Muarasan regularly, you will definitely be able to do it easily.